GooseCTF/CTF-Writeups/2018/csaw-quals/shellpointcode/README.md

 This is exactly the linked list hinted at in the description!
 It all comes together.
 The recipe for success at this point is clear:

 1. Split shellcode into two parts, `shc1` and `shc2`, with a jump from `shc1` to `shc2`.
 2. Store the two parts in `buf_1` and `buf_2`.
 3. Overwrite the return address in `sym.goodbye` with the start address of `buf_1`.

-This is accompished with the following `pwnlib`-based code:
+This is accompished with this `pwnlib`-based code:
 ```python
 from pwn import *